JustTemmie/steam-presence/README.md

 additionally, this caches the url to a file named icons.txt, so if you don't like an icon it found you can replace the url in that file for whatever game.

+# Custom Game Overwrite
+if you want to display a game that isn't on steam, you can use the `CUSTOM_GAME_OVERWRITE` section.

+set enabled to true and fill in the name of the game you want to display.

+this will still try to grab an icon from steamGridDB, but if it can't find one you can try giving it one yourself.
 # Python
 python3.8 or higher is required.